 Guests revealed for this Friday's Late Late Show

-Coming from a parish of 447 people in Longford, Mullinalaghta St Columba's beat the mighty Kilmacud Crokes, making history by becoming the first Longford side to collect the Leinster club Senior Football Championship title.
-Ryan hears more about how they came in as massive underdogs but left as the first Longford side ever to contest a final at this level.
+In 2016, Derek O’Connor lost his wife Maeve to bowel cancer, leaving him and their three children to navigate the world without her.
+Derek joins Ryan to chat about grief and dealing with the death of his wife in the run up to Christmas.

-There’ll also be comedy from Pat Shortt, and music is from pop sensation Anne-Marie, and The Three Amigos.
+Ryan will also be joined by Brendan Grace for a look back at his career to date as he nears fifty years in showbiz, and there’ll be music from the Palestrina Choir, and John Gibbons featuring Nina Nesbitt.

-Only on The Late Late Show, RTÉ One, Friday, December 14 at 9.35pm
+The Late Late Show is on RTÉ One, Friday, December 21st at 9.35pm.

 Leave your comment